Anushkaagrawal22/GenZ-In-Tech/README.md

 ### Competitive Coding
 # Learn a programming language
 Start by learning a programming language.
 Most competitive programmers participate using C++.
 Java is the second most popular language for competitive programming.
 I suggest you pick either C++ or Java.
 Avoid languages like Python or JavaScript, as most problems are not tested for those languages, and many contests don't even allow those languages.
+# Practice coding on an online platform
+Writing code on online judges is very different from how coding is taught in the classroom.
+Additionally, there are specific errors that you would mostly not encounter while coding offline as you would generally not test in a constrained manner while coding offline.
+Warm up by solving some practice questions which require you to solve logical problems without any prerequisite.